jjestrella/loan_qualifier_application/README.md

 ## Technologies
 Using Python3 language

-Latest versions of the following dependencies:
+and with the Latest versions of the following dependencies: sys, fire and questionary
-Importing sys
-Importing fire
-Importing questionary

 ---